MParvin/Octa-AI-Agent/actions/watch-git/README.md

 # Watch Git Action

 The `watch-git` action monitors a Git repository for changes over a specified period of time.
+It uses **YAML format** for both input and output, making it highly human-readable and easy to configure.

 ## Features